codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uri.rst

 Each section of the path between the slashes is a single segment.

-.. note:: URI Segments mean only the URI path part relative to the baseURL.
-If
+.. note:: In the case of your site URI, URI Segments mean only the URI path part
-    your baseURL contains sub folders, the values will be different from the current URI path.
+    relative to the baseURL.
+If your baseURL contains sub folders, the values will be different from the current URI path.

 The URI class provides a simple way to determine what the values of the segments are.
 The segments start at 1 being the furthest left of the path.